Can you view a solar eclipse with a welding mask?

 Light scatters and becomes less focused – less bright – over distance.
 Also, keep in mind that sunlight is also being filtered by our atmosphere, which includes a lot of dust, smog, and water vapor.

 So, my point is that the distance does matter, despite what you may read elsewhere.
-It matters to this discussion regarding if you can wear your welding helmet to look at an eclipse.
+It matters in this discussion regarding if you can wear your welding helmet to look at an eclipse.
 Because an eclipse is “pretty bright”, and your welding helmet is designed to protect your eyes against “pretty bright” things.

 Back to the original point of whether or not using a welding helmet to view the eclipse is a good idea, I’d say it’s not a terrible one.
 There are worse ways to go about it.
 Using your welding mask with an appropriate shade means you use a tool that exists expressly to look at very bright things.
 It makes sense to me that your welding helmet is a pretty good answer here.